Heaven (The Chimes song)

-"Heaven" is a song by Scottish band the Chimes, released on 20 November 1989 as the second single from their only album, The Chimes (1990).
-It reached number one on the US Billboard Hot Dance Club Play chart, staying at the top for one week.
-The song also peaked at number 54 on the Billboard Hot Black Singles chart, but failed to appear on the Billboard Hot 100.
+"Heaven" is a song by Scottish band the Chimes, released on 20 November 1989 by CBS Records International as the second single from their only album, The Chimes (1990).
+It was both written and produced by the band, reaching number one on the US Billboard Dance Club Play chart for a week and number 54 on the Billboard Hot Black Singles chart.
 "Heaven" also reached number 24 on the UK Singles Chart and number five in New Zealand.